Kamil-chmielewski-ariane/hedera-ethereum-shadowing/README.md

 Running with this method shadowing will create a pm2 logs with errors and output.

 #### Creating logs
-To make more logs like transaction statuses and smart contract value comparision please download a Hedera Shadowing smart contract comparision and  transaction checker apps
+To make more logs like transaction statuses and smart contract value comparison please download a Hedera Shadowing smart contract comparison and transaction checker apps